 Explore life in diverse forests and see one of the best cliff top views of the New River Gorge on this leisurely 2 mile moderate hike.
 Search for spring birds, blooms, and more on this early evening stroll.
 Bring binoculars or some will be available.

 Saturday, April 27, 2019

 Early Birding at Grandview

-7:30 to 9:00 am, Grandview – Shelter #4 at New River Gorge National River in Grandview, WV.
+7:30 to 9:00 am, Grandview – Shelter #4 at New River Gorge National Park and Preserve in Grandview, WV.
 GUIDES: Jodi French-Burr and Suleka Deevi.

 Start this spring morning by waking up with the birds.
 Perfect for people of all birding abilities.
 Bring binoculars or some will be available.

 9:30 am to 2:00 pm, Grandview – Shelter #4 at New River Gorge National Park and Preserve in Grandview, WV.
 GUIDES: Richard Altare, Jodi French-Burr, Mitchell Dech, Suleka Deevi, Betty Harler, Betsy Reeder, and Leah Thomas.